revbingo/revbingo.github.io/_posts/2017-06-30-kotlin-refactoring-dsl-2.markdown

 }
 {% endhighlight %}

 Oh boy, now we're really getting close!
 There's just one more thing we need to implement to be able to almost exactly recreate the original SPIFF DSL, and that's the ability to retrieve the position at which a variable was read.
 This will allow us to recreate the `.jump &comment` in the original.
-This is actually a little tricky, as when the buffer is read (and therefore you can know it's starting position) you don't know the name, and once you know the name, the buffer position has moved on.
+This is actually a little tricky, as when the buffer is read (and therefore you can know its starting position) you don't know the name, and once you know the name, the buffer position has moved on.
 We'll solve this by storing the buffer position in a variable `lastPos`, either after a value has been read (and therefore will be the position of the next piece of data), or when we jump/skip/peek to move the buffer position.
-It's not particularly pretty (and it assumes that you always assign a name when you read data from the buffer), but it'll do for our purposes here:
+It's not particularly pretty and it's full of potential bugs (what happens if you don't assign a name to a field?), but it'll do for our purposes here:

 {% highlight kotlin %}
 class BinaryFile(fileName: String) {